elicitmind/my-100DayOfCode-chalenge/log.md

 **Today's Progress**
 -today i work on my time management to get more space available for coding, my regular job is not an excuse -created a new React project set up, will be creating app that keeps track of my expenses!
 **Thoughts**
 the more i learn the motivation and capabilities raises!
-**Extra**

 ###